Miami Child Custody Lawyer

 Make sure your rights as a father are protected in regard to custody.

 Fill out our Intake form today and one of our child custody attorneys in Miami or Celebration will get back to you shortly.
-Se habla Español.
+Se habla Español

 Factors Involved in Determining Custody in Florida